tomozo-donbura/YoryoChecker/README.md

 4. the result of 3 can be copied to text.

+pyperclip and wxPython must be installed.
-wxPython behavior was confirmed with version 4.1.1.
+We have confirmed that wxPython behaves with version 4.1.1.